-A sampling was held October 2-12, 2018.
+- A sampling was held October 2 thru October 12, 2018.
 This event used vertical profile testing of the soil and groundwater in the property to the east of the Eastern Heights neighborhood.
 A second event will be held to use this testing method in the Eastern Heights neighborhood.
 These results will be used to determine where the bulk of the contamination is located and the best locations to add new permanent groundwater monitoring wells for future sampling and response work.

-During the week of August 13, 2018, the U.S. Environmental Protection Agency conducted a sampling event in the Eastern Heights community.
+- During the week of August 13, 2018, the U.S. Environmental Protection Agency conducted a sampling event in the Eastern Heights neighborhood.
 EPA sampled ambient air (outdoor air) and groundwater.
 EPA asked property owners for permission before testing their property for contaminants.

-EPA conducted sampling in the Eastern Heights community July 8 - 14, 2018.
+- EPA conducted sampling in the Eastern Heights neighborhood from July 8 to July 14, 2018.
 EPA sampled ambient (outdoor) air, indoor air and air under the foundation (sub-slab soil gas) of several homes located over the TCE-contaminated groundwater plume.
 EPA asked property owners for permission before testing their property.
 EPA met with residents whose homes were sampled to assess their use of common household chemicals.
 EPA assisted with removing chemical products from the homes prior to indoor testing.

-EPA conducted sampling in the Eastern Heights community between June 18 - 22.
+- EPA conducted sampling in the Eastern Heights neighborhood between June 18 thru June 22.
 During this event, EPA sampled groundwater, soil, soil gas and ambient (outdoor) air.
 The attorneys that represent specific residents who live in the Eastern Heights neighborhood have agreed to allow EPA to perform testing around and inside the properties owned by their clients through the existence of known contamination in their neighborhood.
-The residents attorneys are also allowing their technical team to speak with EPA and coordinate efforts in the neighborhood.
+The residents' attorneys are also allowing their technical team to speak with EPA and coordinate efforts in the neighborhood.

-On May 16-17, 2018, EPA conducted ambient (outside) air sampling in the Eastern Heights neighborhood.
+- During May 16 thru May 17, 2018, EPA conducted ambient (outside) air sampling in the Eastern Heights neighborhood.
 With the permission from the residents, nine sample locations were strategically chosen throughout the neighborhood.
-The sampling canisters atop a tripod were placed in the neighborhood on May 16 and after 24 hours they were retreived (May 17).
+The sampling canisters atop a tripod were placed in the neighborhood on May 16 and after 24 hours they were retrieved (May 17, 2018).